-MEASURING PRECISION USING STANDARD ERRORS
+8.2 MEASURING PRECISION USING STANDARD ERRORS

-A measure of the range of different estimates is provided by the standard error of the mean (or proportion).
-This is the standard deviation (the average amount of variation about the average) of the estimates (means or proportions) which would have arisen from the different samples which might have been selected (see diagram on page 28).
+A measure of the range of different estimates is provided by their standard.
+This is the standard deviation (the average amount of variation about the average) of the estimates) which would have arisen from the different samples which might have been selected (see diagram on page 28 cross reference).
 The smaller the standard error, the more precise is the estimate.
-In this context, means are estimates of, for example, the number of people who were economically active in a given quarter - currently about 28.1 million - whilst a corresponding proportion might be the economic activity rate (which is the percentage of the population who are economically active) - currently about 62.9%.